OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 After all source taxonomies are aligned and merged, general ad hoc patches are applied to the union taxonomy, in a manner similar to that employed with the source taxonomies.
 Patches are represented in a variety of formats representing historical accidents of curation.
-For example, a set of patches for microbial Eukaryotes was prepared by the Katz lab as a table of their own design.
-Rather than convert it to some form already known to the system, we kept it in the original form, which facilitates further editing.
+Rather than convert all patches to some form already known to the system, we kept it in the original form, which facilitates further editing.